mdn/dom-examples/fullscreen-api/README.md

 # Fullscreen API example

-The example toggles the video in and out of fullscreen mode on the press of ENTER key.
+This example allows you to toggle the video in and out of fullscreen mode by pressing the <kbd>Enter</kbd> key.

 [See the example live](https://mdn.github.io/dom-examples/fullscreen-api/).